 by default.
 The initial file size is slightly larger than 12MB.

 temporary tablespace data files.
-The full directory path is
+File size is specified in KB,

 specifies the page size for all

 tablespaces in a MySQL instance.
 This value is set when the

 instance is created and remains constant afterward.
 Valid values